Applied Behavior Analysis Technician (ABAT) Practice Test 2025 – The Comprehensive All-in-One Guide for Exam Success!

 Get further explanation with Examzify DeepDiveBeta

-Reinforces the behavior
+Reinforces the current behavior

 Next Question